paulmckenzie/paulmckenzie.github.io/PaulMcKenzie.md

 > An experienced Java and Scala developer and team lead.

-## April 2009 – Present, Brick Kiln Software

-I provide professional services to clients through my limited company *Brick Kiln Software*.

 ## October 2019 - Present, Deutsche Bank
+_Senior Engineer/Tech Lead -- Structuring_

+My current role is Tech Lead, supporting the _Strand_ Application, which provides control and audit workflows for the bank's largest complex strucured transactions.
+The application is written in Scala.

+I took the Tech lead role as the team underwent a sustantial shift in personel and initially the focus was on recruitment and re-founding the team ethos.
+We take our engineering practises from XP and Clean Code, we schedule our work using Kanban and we take our planning and prioritisation partly from Scrum.

+ My role as Tech lead is to protect the development team from distrations coming from demands for work by other teams or central functions.

+* To make sure the development team maintains focus on the objectives set by the portfolio lead
+* Servant Leadership; to clear obstacles from the path of the team and to remove waste.
+* Hold the team to its own high standars.
+* To be the product owner for the technical debt, but the technical debt is strill a concern for the whole team
+* To represent the team and to articulate the value proposition of the team to management and external stakeholders.

+Improving our performance against the 4 key DORA metrics is something we aim for in our work.
+I also make sure that I am still hands-on with the code.
+The teach lead role is also a line manager role.

 _Senior Engineer -- Release and Deployment Automation_

-I work in the Release Automation and Deployment team.
-We have developed an example deployment pipeline using Kubernetes, Jenkins, Openshift, Helm and Jib.
-We use this to help development teams move their applications to a CI/CD pipeline through workshops, chat-rooms and other materials.
-Along with supporting this, my role has been to develop a series of integration points with the Service Now SDLC system.
-This is so that we can get closer to *Ideas to production, safely in a day*, which is the goal of the department.
-This development work has been Java 8.
-I am only at the beginning of my exploration of Kubernetes and the cloud-native ecosystem.
-I have also been active in a new group called the Voice of the Engineer.
-This has been formed explicitly to provide an engineering perspective on bank-wide issues.
+Before I moved to the Strand team, I worked in the Release Automation and Deployment team.
+We developed an example deployment pipeline using Kubernetes, Jenkins, Openshift, Helm and Jib, used to help development teams move their applications to a CI/CD pipeline through workshops, chat-rooms and other materials.
+Along with supporting this, my role was to integrate this pipeline with the bank's release controls, in Service Now, so that we could get closer to *Ideas to production, safely in a day*, which is the goal of the department.
+Our focus was on developing CI/CD pipeline automation tooling for the whole bank.

 ## November 2015 – May 2019, Barclays Wealth